 - Empty bottles.
 I prefer Voss Bottles for the sleekest look, but you can use any clear empty water bottle r cylindrical container.
 These Plastic

 bottles mimicthe look of Voss bottles and work perfectly.

 - Small, colorful, lightweight items, such as these foam shapes, water beads, pompoms, stars

 What to Do:

-- Fill the remainder with clear glue.
+Step 2: Fill the remainder with clear glue.
 Don’t use white glue for sensory bottles because you want to be able to see through it.
 Leave a small space at the top to add the knick-knacks so it doesn’t over flow.

-- A little food coloring goes a long way.
+- A little food coloring goes a long way!
 Only put one small drop in at first.
 You can always add more.
 Especially with the gel food coloring, you don’t need to overdo it.
-If the bottle becomes too dark, it’s useless because you won’t be able to see the glitter or the objects inside.
+If the glitter bottle becomes too dark, it’s useless because you won’t be able to see the glitter or the objects inside.

 - Make sure the items that you use are not heavy or they will just drop to the bottom.
 If you don’t have any items that are lightweight, just stick with glitter only.

 - The items will probably stick together initially.
 After the bottles settle ( in a few days) they will separate more.

 - Make sure you SUPER GLUE THE LID SHUT, especially if you have curious toddlers.
 The last thing you want is your child to unscrew the top and the contents dump everywhere.